What's In a Name?

 It hasn't been all smooth sailing.
 The financial crisis of 2008 (to which Bill attributes most of his grey hair) had a large impact on the Bustard dealerships, as it did on so many businesses.
 The Bustard family remembers this as one of their greatest challenges.
 A business with such a clear family focus tends to attract and retain staff with families of their own, so most of the Bustard personnel had spouses or children to care for when the crisis hit.
 In short, the Bustard values of operating as a "family" were directly challenged.
 The challenge was accepted, and Bill is proud to note that in a time when other dealerships were laying off 50% of their staff or more, the Bustard dealerships found ways to retain over 90%, and to assist the others.
 This is meaningful in its demonstration of commitment, extended to staff as well as customers.

-Bill can be found most days in the Waterloo dealership (greeting customers and skilfully avoiding paperwork), while Brent handles day-to-day operations in the Listowel location.
+Bill can be found most days at Bustard Chrysler Waterloo, while his son Josh handles most of the day-to-day operations in partnership with our phenomenal management team.
 To this day, their philosophy reflects that of the original family business in Matheson: "If you don't know who you are and what you stand for, you won't do the right thing.
 When you know that, it's actually easy to do the right thing."
-This permeates the Bustard culture in both locations, and for Bill the rules are simple: "Take complete care of our customers.
+This permeates the Bustard culture, and for Bill the rules are simple: "Take complete care of our customers.
 If you make a mistake, own up to it, then fix it."
 Bustard employees are empowered more than in the average dealership - each is authorized to take any reasonable steps necessary for the satisfaction of their customers.

 So, what's in a name?
 Can customers actually expect a different experience in a family-based dealership?
 Absolutely.
 In the name "Bustard" is a strong history and legacy of genuine relationships, fair treatment, quality service, a kind internal culture, and family values.